Dener-Fernandes/Compass-Desafio01/README.md

     "confirmPassword": "12345" </br>
   } </br></br>

-  This request will be validated by a middleware (validateSignUp), and if the request is not valid, an error message will be sent back as response.
+  This request will be validated by a middleware (validateSignUpRequest), and if the request is not valid, an error message will be sent back as response.
 On the other hand, if the request is valid, it will be sent to the controller (SignUpController), that will get the values from the request and send them to the user's repository (UserRepositoryInMemory).
 In the repository, an instance of the class User is created and the values received